sourcegraph/handbook/content/departments/product-engineering/product/process/rollout_process.md

 ### Launch

 1. **Release Process**
    - Release process is different for each product.
-Please refer to the [Browser Extensions](../../engineering/cloud/growth-and-integrations/browser-extensions) & [IDE Extensions](../../engineering/cloud/growth-and-integrations/ide-extensions) pages for more details.
+Please refer to the [Browser Extensions](../../engineering/cloud/integrations/browser-extensions) & [IDE Extensions](../../engineering/cloud/integrations/ide-extensions) pages for more details.
 1. **Metrics**
    - Share analytics for monitoring the feature shipped.
 Track metrics for regressions.

 ### Post-launch

-1. **Notify partners:** Share the release status with partners on the #growth-and-integrations channel.
+1. **Notify partners:** Share the release status with partners on the #integrations channel.
 1. **Metrics:** continue to track metrics to ensure expected outcomes are achieved.